Matts52/dbt-ml-inline-preprocessing/README.md

 This [dbt](https://github.com/dbt-labs/dbt) package contains macros that can be (re)used across dbt projects.

+Note: All methods in this package are meant to be used inline within a select statement.

 ## Installation Instructions

 To import this package into your dbt project, add the following to either the `packages.yml` or `dbt_project.yml` file: